zbynekdrlik/obs-yt-player/README.md

 ## Installation

-1. Download `ytfast.py` from the releases
+1. Download the latest release (includes `ytfast.py` and `ytfast_modules/` folder)
+2. Copy both the script and modules folder to your OBS scripts directory
-2. (Optional) Rename the script for multiple instances (e.g., `music1.py`, `bgm-stream.py`)
+3. (Optional) Rename the script for multiple instances (e.g., `music1.py`, `bgm-stream.py`)
+   - The modules folder will be automatically named to match (e.g., `music1_modules/`)
-3. In OBS Studio, go to Tools → Scripts
+4. In OBS Studio, go to Tools → Scripts
-4. Click the "+" button and select your script
+5. Click the "+" button and select your script
-5. Configure the script properties:
+6. Configure the script properties:
    - Set your YouTube playlist URL
    - Cache directory (defaults to `<script_location>/<scriptname>-cache/`)
-   - Enable debug logging if needed

 ## Usage